 If al fresco dining is off the menu, head to the Varne Fish Bar in nearby Lydd-on-Sea for some freshly-cooked comfort food.
 Yes, it’s a chippy but it serves up a great selection of local fish, has excellent vegetarian options and even sells sausages: perfect for treating your four-legged friends.

 WHERE SHOULD I STAY?
 You can’t beat Apple Fish – a dog-friendly two-bed bungalow on Coast Drive with views over the English Channel.
 Read my review here.
-Or, for more holiday home inspiration, check out the other properties available from Mulberry Cottages here.
+Or, for more holiday home inspiration, check out the other properties available in the area from Mulberry Cottages.

 GET ME THERE: Dungeness is around 1.5hrs by car from London.
 Junction 11 of the M20 is approximately 13 miles away, while the nearest station is Appledore.
 Alternatively, you can take the train to Hythe and then pick up the Romney, Hythe & Dymchurch Railway – but make sure you check the timetables first!